 (b) that there is some other reason that is sufficient to justify a review of the determination.

-[Section 21 amended by No. 55 of 2004 s.
+[Section 21 amended: No. 55 of 2004 s.
 466(1).]

 22. Grant or refusal of leave

 (1) The judge shall grant leave to appeal only if it is shown to his satisfaction that there is a prima facie case justifying an appeal on one or more of the grounds specified in section 21.